Finding Light During A Dark Night of the Soul

 Moving Toward Meaning and Self-Understanding

 If you’re feeling lost in depression or caught in a dark night of the soul, you don’t have to face it alone.
-I offer a steady, compassionate space to help you make sense of the pain and begin to reconnect with meaning.
-If you’re feeling especially raw or reactive during this time, you may appreciate my blog on soothing your nervous system.
-Reach out to me to set up a free telephone consultation and begin your journey toward healing today.
-Learn more at: Sarita Redalia Psychotherapy.
+I offer a steady, compassionate space where you can begin to make sense of the pain and reconnect with what gives your life meaning.
+Read more about my therapy for depression and what our work together might look like.

 Previous